arkofreis1/DictatorAutoScript/README.md

-# Dictator Script
+# Dictator Auto-Script

-**Dictator Script** is a client-side automation tool for Minecraft.
-It allows you to automate block mining, inventory management, and routine tasks with ease.
-This mod is designed for **single-player or private server use** where automation is allowed.
+**Dictator Auto-Script** is a client-side automation tool for Dictator members on the Minecraft server 5b5t.org.
+It allows you to automate block mining using Baritone and automatically regears if killed via Baritone path finding to an Ender Chest.

-> ⚠️ **Warning:** Using automation on public servers may violate server rules.
-Use responsibly.

 ---

-## Features
+## Requirements

-- Toggle automation on and off with simple commands.
-- Set target blocks to mine automatically.
-- Integrates with Baritone for pathfinding and mining.
+- Baritone for 1.12.2.
-- Automatically equips tools, handles inventory, and manages movement.
-- Can automatically retrieve kits from chests and manage shulker boxes.
-- Customizable mining routines with easy-to-use commands.
+- AutoArmor, AutoTotem, AutoRespawn, AutoReconnect.
+- The script looks for Black shulker boxes in the Ender Chest.

 ---

 ## Installation

-1. Ensure you have **Minecraft Forge** installed for your version.
+1. Make sure you have **Minecraft Forge 1.12.2** installed.
-2. Place the compiled `.jar` file into your `mods` folder.
+2. Place the compiled `.jar` file into your `mods` folder via `%appdata% -> `.minecraft`.
-3. Launch Minecraft with the Forge profile.
+3. Launch Minecraft with the Forge profile selected.
-4. Join your world or server (private world recommended).

 ---